bracytrae/oop-concepts/README.md

 OOP can make larger programs easier to understand by keeping related data and behavior together.
 It can also help you reuse code and change one part of a program without rewriting everything.

-OOP is a tool, not a rule: use it when objects make the problem clearer.
+OOP is a tool, not a rule, so you use it when objects make the problem clearer.

 ## Running Java examples